-- Gifts made via check or credit cards are considered deductible in the current year if the check is written and mailed or the charge to the credit card posts on or before December 31. - Gifts of stock are considered complete on the date the brokerage firm transfers title, which can take several business days (or the date the taxpayer can substantiate permanent relinquishment of dominion and control over the stock), so be sure to plan these types of transfers well before December 31. - Obtain and keep receipts and be aware of any value received for goods or services that may reduce the value of any tax deduction.
+- Gifts made via check or credit cards are considered deductible in the current year if the check is written and mailed or the charge to the credit card posts on or before December 31.
+Important note: Since December 31, 2023 falls on a Sunday, different deadlines apply.
+For 2023, check sent by USPS must be postmarked by December 30.
+Check sent by FedEx, UPS, or another carrier must arrive by December 29. - Gifts of stock are considered complete on the date the brokerage firm transfers title, which can take several business days (or the date the taxpayer can substantiate permanent relinquishment of dominion and control over the stock), so be sure to plan these types of transfers well before December 31. - Obtain and keep receipts and be aware of any value received for goods or services that may reduce the value of any tax deduction.